-Should you have further questions regarding your studies please visit our guide to advising at www.uhoh.de/guide or contact Dr. Andreas Behrendt at ess-counselling@uni-hohenheim.de.
+Should you have further questions regarding your studies please visit our guide to advising at www.uni-hohenheim.de/en/guidance-counselling or contact best for your studies!

+Dr. Andreas Behrendt at ess-counselling@uni-hohenheim.de.

-We hope you enjoy your stay at the University of Hohenheim and wish you all the best for your studies!
+We hope you enjoy your stay at the University of Hohenheim and wish you all the